 Now, as my heart rate decelerates from that memory, let’s talk about sight reading for learning, the goal of which is to actually get to know the piece.
 What’s the right tempo for that?

-It is the speed at which you can play the music with a consistent, steady pulse.
+The key to sight reading is playing at the speed at which you can play the music with a consistent, steady pulse.
 No slowing down!!
 No speeding up!!
 That pace could be one measure at a time, with one note every 15 seconds — that’s okay (as long as it’s still a steady tempo)!

 Once you know how your piece is situated in time, you can easily speed it up.
 Most people feel the need to go too fast and both miss things and distort the meter, at which point you’re no longer playing the piece as it was written.